OpenNebula/docs/source/advanced_components/cloud_bursting/oneg.rst

 Considerations & Limitations
 ================================================================================

 - You need to setup an user account in the remote OpenNebula cloud.
-All operations will be mapped to this account in the remote OpenNebula cloud, you may need to consider this to when setting up quotas or access rules for this remote account.
+All operations will be mapped to this account in the remote OpenNebula cloud, you may need to consider this when setting up quotas or access rules for this remote account.

-- The following operations are supported for VMs in the remote cloud:
+- The following operations are not supported for VMs in the remote cloud: disk operations (attach/detach, snapshots or save), nic operations (attach/detach), migrations or reconfigurations.

-    * DEPLOY
-    * POWEROFF
-    * RESUME
-    * REBOOT
-    * RESET
-    * RESTORE
-    * SAVE

 - You need to refer the remote VM Templates by their ID, see below for hints to do so.

 - Context attribute can be added to the local VM Template, these values will be copied to the remote machine.

-.. warning:: The attribute Files is not supported.
+.. warning:: The attribute FILES is not supported.

-- All states of local virtual machines mirror those of the remote virtual machines except for running, that may also include pending or any other active states.
+- All states of local virtual machines mirror those of the remote virtual machines except for running, that it may also include pending or any other active states.

 Prerequisites
 ================================================================================

 An user account needs to be setup in remote OpenNebula.
 This user should have access to the VM Templates that you are going to expose for hybrid access.

-.. note:: Can check if the user has access to the remote template with the command ``onetemplate list --endpoint <REMOTE_ENDPOINT> --user <REMOTE_USER> --password <REMOTE_PASS>``.
+.. note:: You can check if the user has access to the remote template with the command ``onetemplate list --endpoint <REMOTE_ENDPOINT> --user <REMOTE_USER> --password <REMOTE_PASS>``.

 OpenNebula Configuration
 ================================================================================